American Silversmiths

 • He worked in 1875-1880 as a sheriff in Hartford CT

-• He appeared on the 1880 census in Hartford CT, Listed as the head jailer of the Hartford Coubty Jail.
+• He appeared on the Head jailer census in 1880 in Hartford CT.
+Listed as the head jailer of the Hartford County Jail.

 Oliver married Harriet H. Marsh, daughter of Guy C. Marsh and Lamira May, in 1843 in Hartford CT.
-(Harriet H. Marsh was born on 2 Jan 1821 in Hartford CT.)
+(Harriet H. Marsh was born on 2 Jan 1821 in Hartford CT and died on 22 May 1906.)

 Home | Surnames | Name List